J. Clifford Hudson: Career

-Master of None

-Since his departure from Sonic Corp. in early 2019, Cliff has been sharing his philosophy on becoming a “Master of None”.
-In February 2019, he was the James R. Wilson annual guest lecturer at The College of Wooster (Ohio) where he unveiled plans to release a book on the topic.
-Over the last two years, he has been working on this, his first book, entitled Master of None - How a Jack-of-All-Trades Can Still Reach the Top.
-This personal story of his lifelong development of leadership skills challenges established thinking, offering counter-intuitive career advice essential to professionals at all levels, for the person just starting out or in the middle of their career.
-Publishing house HarperCollins is set to release Master of None in October 2020.

-Master of None offers a different way forward, to help businesses and professionals thrive at all levels.
-One key take-away is that it's okay to embrace life as a master of none, being comfortable with potentiality and variety, allowing yourself to thrive in unfamiliar environments, and seizing opportunities that you didn't see coming.
-Above all, Master of None calls the reader to appreciate that flexibility and adaptation is the foundation for success in work and in life.
+Hudson is now the Founder and Managing Director of DIA Equity Partners, a private equity firm formed mostly with Sonic related officers and directors.

 Philanthropy

 Hudson was a member of the board of trustees of the Ford Foundation from 2005 to 2017 and is a past chairman of the National Trust for Historic Preservation.
 He is past chairman of Georgetown University Law Center's Board of Visitors and has served as chairman of the Oklahoma City Public School Board of Education.
 In 1994, he was appointed by President Bill Clinton to serve as chairman of the Board of the Securities Investor Protection Corporation, and served until 2001.
 In addition to this he has served on numerous boards related to Oklahoma City including MAPS for Kids—a $700 million school revitalization program.
 In 2015, Leslie and Clifford Hudson endowed the Hudson Fellows scholarship fund for select Ph.D. students at the University of Oklahoma College of Public Health.
 By 2018, the Hudsons increased their scholarship gifts to $5 million and the OU Board of Regents named the (now) Hudson College of Public Health in their honor.

+Since 2018, Hudson has served on the Board of Trustees of Union Theological Seminary of New York City, where he now serves as chair of the board.